 Menopause and the Bladder

-Perimenopause bladder problems can mean worrying about leaks when you cough, sneeze, laugh, exercise, or - for a quarter of women with incontinence – even when you have sex!
+Perimenopause bladder problems such as urinary incontinence can mean worrying about leaks when you cough, sneeze, laugh, exercise, or - for a quarter of women with incontinence – even when you have sex!

 Research has estimated that in the UK 9.6 million women experience bladder issues that affect nearly 1 in 5 of the over-40 population.
 And an unbelievable 42% of women affected wait up to 15 years before seeking help.
 We don’t want you to be one of them, believe us when we say that leaking is preventable and it can be stopped.